Medical Records Request & Release Form

 As a custodial parent, court-approved legal guardian or legal custodian, you have the right to access your child’s medical records as well as the ability to permit another person to participate in your child’s care by scheduling and attending appointments in your absence, making a medication refill request and communication with your child’s provider(s).

-Here you’ll find instructions and the release form that allows you to make a request for copies of records or provide permission for someone else to participate in your child’s care.
-Please follow the instructions carefully below to ensure that the authorization is accurate and complete.
+Below you’ll find instructions for completing the “Release of Information” form which allows you to make a request for copies of records or provide permission for someone else to participate in your child’s care.
+Please follow the instructions carefully to ensure that the authorization is accurate and complete.
 If you have any questions or concerns, please call us at 920.750.7000.

 1. Patient Information

-Please provide the patient’s legal name and date of birth to help us make sure we have the correct patient.
-Please leave the MR# blank as it is for internal use only.
-If your child has been seen under another name in the past, it is important that you tell us that so we can copy all available information.
+Please provide the patient’s legal name and date of birth.
+If you or your child have been seen under another name in the past, it is important that you note all previous names so we can locate all available information.

 2. Identify who the authorization is for